junh1024/Reaper-Surround/README.md

 Specialist & Utility
 ---
+- Bitutils V2 can be used to change the volume of a signal in small or large amounts using the volume & shift sliders respectively.
+Shift should be bitperfect.
+The bitdepth can also be reduced to reduce size when encoding to compressed lossless codecs.
+The channels slider goes up to 16 by you can type in any number.
 - DifferenceMaker.txt: subtracts Sidechain (3+4) from  Main (1+2).
 Useful for getting the difference after an effect.
 - MSEDDouble.txt: Double Mid/Side Codec (1+2) & (5+6)
 - Pan Zone V2.txt: Freeform FFT stereo imager (originally by Keith Handy).
 V2 adds more controls, more intuition, GUI, and PDC.